Centennial Court - Privately Owned

 Having a roommate is a great way to meet people and stay connected to the campus.
 Centennial Court leases by the bedroom and will match residents with a roommate or roommates if you don’t already have one selected.
 A by the bedroom lease means that each person living in the apartment has his or her own individual lease and is responsible for his or her own rent.

-Residents in efficiency, one, and two bedroom units may choose to share a bedroom with a significant other or spouse.
-It is important to note that all bedrooms are furnished with one twin sized bed.
-Four bedroom units have a maximum occupancy of four students.
+Residents in the efficiency or one bedroom apartment units may choose to share a bedroom with a spouse or sibling.
+Four Bedroom units have a maximum occupancy of four students.
+It is important to note that all 1 bedroom and efficiencies are unfurnished.

 All square footage and measurements are approximate.
 Rates shown are effective August 01, 2016.
 Rates quoted are subject to approval.
 Rates are subject to change without notification.